ahitrin/ahitrin.github.com/_drafts/lists-vs-fractals.md

 ![An original task](/images/lists-vs-fractals/1.png)

-Then you simply start to move through this list.
+Then you simply start moving through this list.
 At the first glance, these steps appear to be simple, but when you dig into the first one, it suddenly grows in size.

 ![An original task becomes a little bigger](/images/lists-vs-fractals/2.png)